Shiba Inu Puppy Cam

 The Shiba Inu Puppy Cam (also known as Puppy Cam or variations) is a website that featured a live-streamed webcam trained on the puppy-pen for six newborn Shiba Inu dogs born on October 7, 2008.
 It became an Internet phenomenon.
 There have been seven further litters.

-Background and A-Team
+Origin

 The live webcam was set up on Ustream in October 2008 by a San Francisco, California, couple to monitor their Shiba Inu puppies while they were at work.
 The live streaming website showed the puppies interacting with each other in a variety of ways: sleeping, playing with toys, tearing up wee pads, and snuggling with their mother, Kika.
 Links to the site spread virally.
 By October 13, 2008, three million viewers had spent 1.2 million hours watching the puppies via the Internet.
-As of July 2012 the Shiba Inu Puppy Cam streaming page on Ustream has received over 60 million views.
+As of July 2012 the Shiba Inu Puppy Cam streaming page on Ustream had received over 60 million views.